-and protection, water resources protection and carbon storage, and halt biodiversity loss.
+Forests that make up over half of Western Macedonia's territory can be a viable solution for the post coal era, in an attempt to enhance environmental sustainability in the region, which has been suffered from extended environmental pollution and degradation caused by decades of mining and coal fired electricity production.
+Forests can provide a series of valuable ecosystem services such as soil generation and protection, water resources protection and carbon storage, and halt biodiversity loss.
 Further to this, forestry can emerge as a new growth sector (wood trade) and forests become the driving force for secondary sectors such as tourism and manufacturing.
 According to PPC's restoration programme, 5.374 hectares of forests will be created in the place of former mine sites.

 Western Macedonia can benefit from the development of Renewable Energy Resources, rendering the conversion of former mine sites and coal fired power plants to produce clean energy a possible and attractive solution.
 Besides, the positive social attitude towards renewables means that this reconversion option is likely to be met without strong opposition especially by trade unions and workers whose employment status will remain unchanged.
 In Western Macedonia, there is high solar availability; the solar energy capacity exceeds 1500 kWh per kWp.
 The region has a favourable solar exposure that make currently operating mine sites the ideal location for solar power generation.
 The wind power potential, however, is rather limited, having also a narrow frame of application in the locations of mine sites.
 The average wind speed is only 2.45 m/s.
-Though geothermal potential in Western Macedonia cannot be easily detected, it is estimated that a solution involving geothermal heat pumps can bring a magnitude of 202 GWh energy production units, employment opportunities can also arise in the manufacturing of RES equipment.
+Though geothermal potential in Western Macedonia cannot be easily detected, it is estimated that a solution involving geothermal heat pumps can bring a magnitude of 202 GWh energy production annually.
+Apart from the construction, operation and management of renewable energy production units, employment opportunities can also arise in the manufacturing of RES equipment.
 Remarkably, the recent proposal by PPC for the construction of a 200 MW PV park in the areas of the closed mines also included plans for the deployment of an industrial unit dedicated to the manufacturing of equipment and machinery for PV systems.